 Andor season one looked beautiful and was masterfully crafted, but it was pretty damn bleak and desperately needed a few tiny moments of that dark humour humans are known to express under stress.
 The bleak isn’t bad, it just took me a while to embrace it, because Star Wars has always been so instilled with hope, even amidst tragedy.

-Overall, I eventually allowed myself to get swept up in the story and to embrace the season and it’s different style, but it was a journey for me that didn’t gel with episode 12.
+Overall, I eventually allowed myself to get swept up in the story and to embrace the season and it’s different style, but it was a journey for me.
 I’m glad Andor was made, it is a wonderful addition to the Star Wars universe, and I’m revved for season two, but I didn’t love it with a capital ‘L,’ and I really wanted to.
 I am pretty certain I will, over time, but I suspect that will depend on season two.

 What worked for me actually surprised me.
 I really enjoyed Ferrix and the world Tony and his team created there.
 I loved seeing blue collar Star Wars, even though I never knew I wanted to!
 I really appreciated and respected the way they created that world and it’s working-class culture, and how real and raw and honest they made it.
 I grew up in public housing in working class neighbourhoods, alongside factory workers, truck drivers, mechanics, trades people, gangs, wannabe and actual criminals, and so on – and in fact, still live in about as working-class a town as you can get.
 Gilroy and his team got it all right.
 Ferrix was real.
 It wasn’t a caricature or a ‘Hollywoodized’ version of what working-class life is.
 The characters and their relationships, and their commitments to each other, were true and visceral.
 I recognised all of it, and it was beautifully handled.